neogeographica/chaintool/docs/example.rst

 If you're going to be frequently linting the same target, it doesn't make sense to keep typing that path for every run.

 There are several ways you could change the commands to set a default value for that placeholder.
-For example you could use :command:`chaintool cmd set` or :command:`chaintool cmd edit` to modify each of the commandlines, changing each occurence of ``{target}`` to ``{target=/home/bob/chaintool/src/chaintool}``.
+For example you could use ``chaintool cmd set`` or ``chaintool cmd edit`` to modify each of the commandlines, changing each occurence of ``{target}`` to ``{target=/home/bob/chaintool/src/chaintool}``.

-However, :command:`chaintool cmd set` and :command:`chaintool cmd edit` are more applicable for making structural/syntax changes to a commandline.
-If you just want to change or remove the default value for a non-toggle placeholder, or change the off/on values for a toggle, then it's easier to use :command:`chaintool cmd vals`.
-You can also use :command:`chaintool seq vals` to set values for all commands in a sequence, or even :command:`chaintool vals` to set values across all currently defined commands.
+However, ``chaintool cmd set`` and ``chaintool cmd edit`` are more applicable for making structural/syntax changes to a commandline.
+If you just want to change or remove the default value for a non-toggle placeholder, or change the off/on values for a toggle, then it's easier to use ``chaintool cmd vals``.
+You can also use ``chaintool seq vals`` to set values for all commands in a sequence, or even ``chaintool vals`` to set values across all currently defined commands.

-In this case, let's use :command:`chaintool seq vals` to set the same default value for ``target`` in all commands in our ``lint`` sequence:
+In this case, let's use ``chaintool seq vals`` to set the same default value for ``target`` in all commands in our ``lint`` sequence:

 .. code-block:: none

    chaintool seq vals lint target=/home/bob/chaintool/src/chaintool

-Now we can run the :command:`lint` shortcut without any runtime arguments at all.
+Now we can run the ``lint`` shortcut without any runtime arguments at all.
 If we do want to temporarily point it at some other path, we're still allowed to specify a value for ``target`` at runtime, which will override the default.
-And of course if we want to permanently change the default we could run :command:`chaintool seq vals` again.
+And of course if we want to permanently change the default we could run ``chaintool seq vals`` again.

 How about those toggle placeholders?
 Those toggles can be "activated" at runtime by putting the toggle name on the commandline.
 For example, this invocation would activate the ``+dup`` toggle: